n1rjal/site-server/CONTRIBUTING.md

    cd site-server
    ```

-3. **Setup env**
+3. **Setup Virtual Environment**

-   Set up environment variables env by copying the env.example file and updating its entries to match your local settings.
+   Set up environment variables .env by copying the env.example file and updating its entries to match your local settings.
    ```bash
    cp env.example .env
    ```